chakra-ui/chakra-ui/.changeset/mighty-bags-deny.md

 - **Snippets**

   - Slider: Add `showValue` prop to render the text value of the slider.
+  - Select
-  - Select: Add `HiddenSelect` to ensure it works in form submissions.
+    - Add `HiddenSelect` to ensure it works in form submissions.
+    - Fix type inference is lost when using `SelectRoot` component from snippet
+    - Fix issue where form data is not populated when using native form element
   - ColorMode: Fix type error when using the latest `next-themes`.
   - Provider: Forward props to `ColorModeProvider` powered by `next-themes` for better customization.

 - **Toggle:** Add `Toggle` component for toggling between two states.
 It composes the `Button` component.

-- **Select**
-  - Fix type inference is lost when using `SelectRoot` component from snippet
-  - Fix issue where form data is not populated when using native form element